 Broadstairs gives you seven sandy beaches and bucket loads of seaside charm.
 Here, families rediscover the joy of having fun together beside the shore.
 Central Viking Bay boasts children’s rides and beach huts; rural Botany Bay has photogenic chalk stacks; whilst Joss Bay offers a surf school and peaks, that have long made wave-riders smile.

 In Broadstairs you’ll find fishermen’s cottages, clifftop walks and independent shops lining unspoilt streets.
-The town was Charles Dickens’ favourite holiday spot.
+The town was Charles Dickens’ favourite holiday spot with 2020 marking the 150th anniversary since the authors death.
 The legacy includes Dickens House Museum.
 Nearby you’ll find the multi-award winning, costumed, St Peter’s Village Tours.

 Like your food?
 You’ll love Broadstairs.
 Eateries include smart restaurants, quaint cafés and 1950s ice cream parlours.
 Visit in the autumn and feast at the three-day Broadstairs Food Festival – a smorgasbord of fine Kentish produce and wine.